havardnyboe/dotfiles/README.md

 This repository contains dotfiles with some of my settings and configurations
 ## Installation

-1. Clone the repo tp a hidden directory
+1. Clone the repo to a hidden directory
 ```zsh
 git clone https://github.com/eieioxyz/Beyond-Dotfiles-in-100-Seconds.git ~/.dotfiles && cd ~/.dotfiles
 ```